chistysohail/MigrationPlan/README Plan B.md

 Test the merged code.
 Commit and push the changes.
 Create a new PR in the target repository.
-Would you like help with a specific step or more detailed guidance on any part of the process?

 Example code in dotnet 4.6.1 repo and dotnet 6 repo :
 Below are examples of a simple .NET application in two different repositories: one targeting .NET Framework 4.6.1 and the other targeting .NET 6.
 Both examples implement a basic console application that outputs a message to the console.